Scaleup Service Practices

 What the data shows about African scale-up readiness

-The Scale Diagnostics report - produced by Systemic Innovation, and ScaleupNation under the FCDO-funded RISA Fund project, and applying ScaleupNation's ScaleUp Scan diagnostic tool to 42 ventures across Kenya, Ethiopia, and Rwanda - provides the most granular primary data available on what African scaling ventures actually look like from the inside.
+The Scale Diagnostics report - produced by Systemic Innovation and GrowthAfrica under the FCDO-funded RISA Fund project, applying ScaleupNation's ScaleUp Scan diagnostic tool to 42 ventures across Kenya, Ethiopia, and Rwanda - provides the most granular primary data available on what African scaling ventures actually look like from the inside.

 The findings are striking.
 Across the 42 ventures assessed, 76 percent of leadership teams have no prior entrepreneurial experience in growing businesses.
-Only four percent demonstrate what ScaleupNation classifies as Customer Delight - the capacity to deliver products that surprise and engage customers, generating genuine loyalty - against 45 percent in the global ScaleUpNation database.
+Only four percent demonstrate what ScaleupNation classifies as Customer Delight - the capacity to deliver products that surprise and engage customers, generating genuine loyalty - against 45 percent in the global ScaleupNation database.
 Only eight percent demonstrate Strategic Leaps - the ability to seize growth opportunities through geographic expansion, product innovation, or market trend exploitation - against 20 percent globally.
-The self-rated vision score (76%) and the AI-assisted vision assessment score (17%) diverge by 59 percentage points: the largest gap in the dataset.
+The self-rated vision score (76 percent) and the AI-assisted vision assessment score (17 percent) diverge by 59 percentage points: the largest gap in the dataset.
 Most leadership teams believe they have a compelling vision.
 Most do not have one that withstands independent scrutiny.

-On lean operations (70% versus 59% globally) and learning velocity (41% versus 38%), African ventures outperform the global database.
+On lean operations (70 percent versus 59 percent globally) and learning velocity (41 percent versus 38 percent), African ventures outperform the global database.
 These are the dimensions that constraint and necessity build.
 African ventures that have survived long enough to be assessed for scale-readiness have been forced to optimise resources and adapt rapidly.
 What they lack are not the survival skills that adversity teaches.
 They lack the scaling skills that experience and structured development build: customer-centricity, commercial excellence, strategic positioning, and ambidextrous leadership that can drive both innovation and execution simultaneously.

 The bimodal revenue distribution in the dataset is a further signal.
 Of 42 ventures, 22 show revenue growth exceeding 20 percent annually - a high-growth profile by any standard.
 Sixteen show growth below five percent.
 There is almost nothing in between.
-This polarisation - performing or stalling, with few ventures in the moderate growth band - reflects the structural conditions described throughout this publication: the middle ground between startup survival and genuine scale is where most ventures stall, and where support is most absent.
+This polarisation - performing or stalling, with few ventures in the moderate growth band - is what the Eesley-Roberts heterogeneity finding looks like measured at the population level.
+The middle ground between startup survival and genuine scale is where most ventures stall, and where support is most absent.

 "What we realised was that, for the scaling piece, it was necessary to ask more pertinent questions such as: what are the unit economics of the business?
 Will it actually be able to scale faster if you apply the right support mechanisms?" - interviewee